Find a CBT Therapist

 Autobiography

-I am a Professor of Psychology and Director of the Child HELP Partnership at St. John’s University, a clinical research program dedicated to child trauma (www.childhelppartnership.org).
-Our mission is to make best practices in the prevention and treatment of trauma accessible to families.
-We educate the public about trauma and its impact, provide free evidence-based therapy, and train professionals across the US.
-We evaluate our programs for continued improvement and integrate feedback from cultural experts to tailor their implementation.
+I am a professor of psychology at St. John’s University, where I run Child HELP Partnership, an intervention research program dedicated to child trauma.
+Our mission is to make best practices in the prevention and treatment of trauma accessible to families of diverse backgrounds.
+We provide prevention and therapy to families, educate the public about trauma and its impact, and train professionals in trauma assessment and therapy.
+We integrate feedback from cultural experts to tailor our services and evaluate them for continued improvement.

 I have received over 50 federal, state, and private grants to provide and study prevention and therapy programs for trauma-related mental health problems.
 I have been a member of the National Child Traumatic Stress Network since 2001 and was on the Board of the American Professional Society on the Abuse of Children.
 I most enjoy mentoring the next generation of trauma psychologists and have trained over 1000 clinicians on trauma-specific CBTs.